99kr/library-api-assignment/README.md

 -   The frontend basically contains nothing, just a picked few features to help while fulfilling [the criterias of the assigment](https://github.com/nilsedgarjacobsen/THS24-sakermjukvara/blob/main/spring_security_exam.md).

--   SWR hooks are also kind of messy, and would definitely benefit from being improved upon.
-I don't see any scalability with the current implementation with having a file for each endpoint.

 -   I would say the frontend has no sense of modularity, no generic components on top of shadcn/ui, no reusability of e.g forms etc.

--   Requests are being sent before we had time to initially refresh the jwt token (which means there will be an initial 401 errored request on the first page load).

 -   Barely any unit tests for the backend (which 1/3 is failing).